HuntsmanCancerInstitute/AwsApps/README.md

 -a Minimum days old for archiving, defaults to 60
--g Minimum gigabyte size for archiving, defaults to 5 -r Perform a real run, defaults to just listing the actions that would be taken -k Delete local files that were sucessfully uploaded, defaults to just printing
+-g Minimum gigabyte size for archiving, defaults to 5 -r Perform a real run, defaults to just listing the actions that would be taken -k Delete local files that were successfully  uploaded.
-     'rm -r xxx' statements.
-Use with caution!
+-u Update S3 Object keys to match current placeholder paths.
+-s Update symbolic links that point to uploaded and deleted files.
+This replaces the
--v Verbose output
+     broken link with a new link named xxx.ArchiveInfo.txt -v Verbose output

 Example: java -Xmx20G -jar pathTo/USeq/Apps/GSync -d /Repo/ -b hcibioinfo_gsync_repo